 If you have any energy left, a good exit from the system is through Church Pot.
 This will also allow you to explore the section of the Goyden's main passage between the entrance and Lesser Stream Passage.

 To find Church Pot, instead of turning right when you can see daylight, carry straight on over a short boulder slope into the massive main chamber, with the sound of the river roaring beneath you.
 There have recently been rock falls here with a bed of limestone slowly detaching itself from the roof, so be aware.
 Make your way down the chaos of boulders past where the river emerges from Lesser Stream Passage, to the climb up into Gaskell's Passage (marked by a chain hanging down the right hand wall).
-Ascend this, and follow the passage at the top "downstream" and turn right after a few metres into a hand and knees crawl.
+Ascend this, and follow the passage at the top and turn right after a few metres into a hand and knees crawl.
 This soon drops drops into a larger passage.
-Turn right and follow this to another junction where you should take the right fork.
+Turn right and follow this past a couple of avens with ropes hanging down to another junction where you should take the right fork.
 This leads to a series of climbs facilitated by aluminium ladders and fixed ropes.
 You'll then find yourself at the bottom of a high rift where a couple of scaffold poles have been cemented into place.
 Looking up, you'll see daylight.
 A series of vertical wriggles reach the entrance lid, which can be easily lifted from the inside.